NathanTeakle/Module5-Challenge/README.md

+# Module5-Challenge
-# Module5-Challenge, using Matplotlib, generate a technical report for Pymaceuticals, Inc.
+## Using Matplotlib, generate a technical report for Pymaceuticals, Inc.

 ### Instructions